Surrey First: 2008–present

 The 2008 municipal election was the first for the Surrey First slate.
 On November 15, 2008, Mayor Dianne Watts defeated her lone challenger for the mayor's chair by almost 43,000 votes, and all six members of her Surrey First slate – Judy Villeneuve, Tom Gill, Barbara Steele, Linda Hepner, Mary Martin and then newcomer Barinder Rasode – won seats on Surrey City Council.
 In 2011, Marvin Hunt joined Surrey First, making Bob Bose the only remaining city councillor not affiliated with Surrey First.

 In the 2011 municipal election, Surrey First Mayor Dianne Watts was re-elected, and swept the city council.
 The seven Surrey First incumbent councillors were re-elected.
 Surrey First candidate Bruce Hayne was also elected, replacing Bob Bose from the opposition Surrey Civic Coalition, giving Surrey First total control of the city council.

 In 2014, Surrey First chose Linda Hepner as its mayoral candidate for that year's municipal election.
 In the municipal election, Hepner was elected as mayor, defeating Doug McCallum and ex-Surrey First councillor Barinder Rasode.
 Surrey First also won all the city councillor seats as well as the six school trustee positions.
 Mike Starchuk MLA was a member from 2014 to 2018.

 In April 2018, Linda Hepner announced that she would not seek re-election.
 In June, councillor Bruce Hayne left Surrey First, a day before the party was to select its new nominee for mayor in the upcoming October municipal election.
 Councillor Tom Gill was chosen as the party's candidate for mayor on June 22.
 On July 17, a second Surrey First councillor, Barbara Steele, quit the party.
 In August, another councillor, Dave Woods, resigned from the party after Surrey First's mayoral candidate Tom Gill announced his support for a handgun ban.
 Bruce Hayne later formed his own political slate, Integrity Now, with Steele and Woods running as councillors for the new party.

 In the October 2018 Election, Linda Annis was the only Surrey First candidate elected City Councillor.
 The defeat was seen as being from the party schism between Surrey First and Bruce Hayne's Integrity Now, allowing Doug McCallum and his Safe Surrey Coalition to win the mayor's seat and seven out of 8 city councillor seats.

 In the 2022 Election, Surrey First Councillor Linda Annis was re-elected along with Michael Bose.

+In 2025, Surrey First Councillor Linda Annis was announced as Surrey First's mayoral candidate for the 2026 Surrey municipal election.